 BCIT and Teck Open Teck Copper Innovation Hub

-New Research Facility Will Advance the Use of Antimicrobial Copper in Health Care

-/EIN News/ -- BURNABY, British Columbia, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- British Columbia Institute of Technology (BCIT) and Teck Resources Limited (TSX: TECK.A and TECK.B, NYSE: TECK) (“Teck”) today announced the opening of the new Teck Copper Innovation Hub.
+BURNABY, British Columbia, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- British Columbia Institute of Technology (BCIT) and Teck Resources Limited TECKTECK ("Teck") today announced the opening of the new Teck Copper Innovation Hub.
 Made possible by a $1.75 million donation from Teck, the facility will enable BCIT researchers and students to research and test the use of antimicrobial copper in a range of healthcare devices, including prosthetics and orthotics.
 Copper has unique antimicrobial properties and is proven effective in eliminating up to 99.9% of harmful bacteria which can make healthcare applications safer for patients and healthcare professionals.

 The Teck Copper Innovation Hub, located inside the BCIT Centre for Applied Research and Innovation, will use additive manufacturing, also known as 3D printing, to produce healthcare devices composed of copper and composites.
 The facility will also advance research projects and education focused on exploring new ways that copper can be used to enhance health and safety in real-life applications.
 In today's fast-moving world, additive manufacturing can quickly create objects that will serve as prototypes for the healthcare industry.